Broadway Bomb: Controversies

 Over the years, the Broadway Bomb has been subject of some controversy.
 In 2012 NY declared the race "Unlawful".
 In 2014, skater Jimmy Soladay tried to steal the rights to the trademark by fraudulently claiming to be the founder of the race as well as ownership of its name and logo.
 Nichols filed a Notice to Oppose and the Court ruled in his favor as being the rightful owner.
 Nichols has since obtained the trademark as well as forming Broadway Bomb, LLC & New York Longboard Group, LLC that same year.
 However, the ruling by the Court could not stop Soladay from continually trying to profit from the race by manufacturing and distributing counterfeit athletic apparel with Broadway Bomb name and logo as well as selling tickets and registration entry forms.
 He has also tried to control the flow of information by boxing Nichols out of most of the Broadway Bomb social media accounts.
 These accounts are generally not respected by the longboarding community.
 In 2021, Soladay would continue to try and disrupt things by introducing an alternate skate route as well as claiming that, with the help of the NYPD, the race was now "officially sanctioned by the City".
 While NYPD had a minimal presence at the event, registration was not enforced, the route was not changed and traffic was not stopped.
 He has also falsely claimed sponsorship by Olympic Skateboarding.
 This also has involved Soladey purchasing the Olympic Skateboarding domain himself as well as broadwaybomb.nyc to confuse things even further.
-Soladay also has numerous Instagram accounts which he uses to boost engagement on his account @broadwaybomb.
-These accounts include @olympicskateboarding, @rockawayclassic, @skatersover40, @broadwaybomb2021, @newyorkcityskaters, @rockawaysurfclub, and @usalongboardteam.
+Soladay also has numerous Instagram accounts which he uses to boost engagement on his account.
+These accounts include @olympicskateboarding, @rockawayclassic, @skatersover40, @newyorkcityskaters, @rockawaysurfclub, and @usalongboardteam.
 All of which are characterized by having the same 3 posts, and approximately the same number of followers.